 If this sounds hard it’s because it is.
 But just like a muscle in the body, the brain can be trained to respond in a more mindful manner.

 The key is in repetition.

-The more you notice, pause and breathe, the easier this practise will become.
+The more you notice, pause and breathe, the easier this practice will become.

 Mindful parenting is by its very nature requiring of our attention and commitment.
 But the evidence is starting to suggest that it could be one of the greatest investments we can make for ourselves and our children.